espressif/esp-idf/docs/en/api-reference/peripherals/camera_driver.rst

     -  `Resource Allocation <#cam-resource-allocation>`__ - covers how to allocate camera controller instances with properly set of configurations.
 It also covers how to recycle the resources when they are no longer needed.
     -  `Enable and disable a camera controller <#cam-enable-disable>`__ - covers how to enable and disable a camera controller.
     -  `Start and stop a camera controller <#cam-start-stop>`__ - covers how to start and stop a camera controller.
-    -  `Receive from a camera sensor or something else <#cam-receive>`__ - convers how to receive camera signal from a sensor or something else.
+    -  `Receive from a camera sensor or something else <#cam-receive>`__ - covers how to receive camera signal from a sensor or something else.
     -  `Register callback <#cam-callback>`__ - covers how to hook user specific code to camera controller driver event callback function.
-    -  `Thread Safety <#thread-safety>`__ - lists which APIs are guaranteed to be thread safe by the driver.
+    -  `Thread Safety <#cam-thread-safety>`__ - lists which APIs are guaranteed to be thread safe by the driver.
-    -  `Kconfig Options <#kconfig-options>`__ - lists the supported Kconfig options that can bring different effects to the driver.
+    -  `Kconfig Options <#cam-kconfig-options>`__ - lists the supported Kconfig options that can bring different effects to the driver.
     -  `IRAM SAFE <#cam-iram-safe>`__ - describes tips on how to make the CSI interrupt and control functions work better along with a disabled cache.

 .. _cam-resource-allocation: